view-components/view-components/doc/cookbook.md

 ## Table of contents
 @todo

+## 1. Preventing inclusion of CSS / JS resources.

-## 1. How to avoid including css & js files required by components if they are already included to page layout (not via view-components)
+In some situations you may have CSS & JS resources that's required by component already included to page layout.

+ViewComponents handles such situations and prevents including resources twice.

+But it doesn't works if you included it to your page manually.

+If you do so, mark this resources in resource manager as ignored.

 Use following methods: